The Tenth Doctor (2005-2010)

 Specials (2008-10): Rage, Rage Against The Dying Of The Light

-First appearances of Jackson, Christina and Adelaide.
+First appearances of Jackson, Christina, Adelaide and Shaun.

 Specials (2008-10)